edutrul/drupal-ai/README.md

 [![Codex](https://img.shields.io/badge/Codex-compatible-412991)](https://openai.com/codex)
 [![skills.sh](https://img.shields.io/badge/skills.sh-listed-brightgreen)](https://skills.sh)

-A production-tested Claude Code configuration for Drupal 11 development.
+A production-tested AI toolkit for Drupal 11 development — compatible with Claude Code, OpenAI Codex, Cursor, and GitHub Copilot.

 This repository serves a dual purpose:

-1. **Active Drupal 11 project** — the `.claude/` configuration is actively used on a real Drupal 11 / DDEV / Acquia Cloud project.
+1. **Active Drupal 11 project** — the AI configuration is actively used on a real Drupal 11 / DDEV / Acquia Cloud project.
 2. **Reusable contribution** — the `.claude/` folder is project-agnostic and can be dropped into any Drupal project.

 ---